COVID-19 VACCINE ROLLOUT STRATEGY FAQ

-WHY DO VACCINES MATTER?
 Vaccines are an important part of stopping the spread of COVID-19 in the country.
-This is because they offer protection to an individual, by reducing their risk of infection or the severity of their symptoms, and also at a population level, referred to as *herd immunity.
+This is because they offer protection to an individual, by reducing their risk of infection or the severity of their symptoms, and also at a population level, referred to as *population-immunity.
 The vaccination programme is a priority in the fight to prevent the spread of COVID-19.

-HAVE THESE VACCINES BEEN APPROVED FOR USE IN SOUTH AFRICA?
 Yes.
-The South African Health Products Regulatory Authority (SAHPRA) has approved the Johnson & Johnson vaccine for study use in the country.
+The South African Health Products Regulatory Authority (SAHPRA) approves vaccines for use in the country.
 SAHPRA assess the safety, efficacy and quality of vaccines and have committed to the expeditious evaluation of these vaccines through various mechanisms, that will shorten the timeframe it usually takes to approve a product.

-HOW WILL THE VACCINES BE ROLLED OUT?
-The vaccine will be rolled out in a three-phase approach, that begins with the most vulnerable in our population.
+The vaccines will be rolled out in a three-phase approach, that begins with the most vulnerable in our population.

 Phase 1: The country’s estimated 1.2 million frontline healthcare workers.

-Phase 2: Essential workers, persons in congregate settings, persons over 60-years and persons over 18-years with co-morbidities.
+Phase 2: Essential workers, persons in congregate settings, persons over 60-years and persons over 40-years.

-Phase 3: The final phase will target 22,5 million members of the population over the age of 18-years.
-The target is to vaccinate 67% of the population by the end of 2021, in order to achieve herd immunity.
+Phase 3: The final phase will target 22,5 million members of the population.
+The target is to vaccinate 67% of the population by the end of 2021, in order to achieve population-immunity

 Work-based programmes: Best for hospital-based staff, especially at district level private and public hospitals.